 For information messages, warning messages, and error messages, the corresponding icon will appear overlayed on top of the Performance panel icon.

 This Performance panel icon indicates that there are one or more of the following errors:

 Browser not supported

 WebGL context loss

-Click on the icon to open the Performance Panel and investigate the error.
+Click the icon to open the Performance panel and investigate the error.